Agarista populifolia

 Agarista populifolia is a plant species in the family Ericaceae with the common name of Florida hobblebush.
 It forms dense thickets which are difficult to penetrate, thus the common name.
-Stems often lean and arching.
+Stems often arching.
 It is found in the southeastern United States inhabiting moist to wet woodlands.
 It is an evergreen shrub with small white flowers on the underside of its arching branches.